Which is the BEST smartphone for students? [2025 Edition]

 • Check out the full specs, HERE!

-Starting with the build, you now get metal frames on this phone, which is a new upgrade that you are getting starting this year.
+Starting with the build, you have the metal frames on this phone while the camera module gets a cosmetic change this time.
 The screen on this thing is pretty much the same, as is most of the hardware.
-The ultrawide shooter and the selfie camera get a bump to 12MP and 32MP respectively.
-In the meantime, the chipset has also been upgraded to Exynos 1480 which is fresh out of the foundry.
-It offers performance not too off from the Snapdragon 7 Gen 3 on the Vivo V30 5G.
+The ultrawide shooter and the selfie camera are also the same 12MP and 32MP respectively.
+In the meantime, the chipset has also been upgraded to Exynos 1580 which is fresh out of the foundry.
+It offers performance not too off from the Snapdragon 7 Gen 3 on the Vivo V50 5G.

 Hence, the thing that edges this Samsung phone from the Vivo is the same little things.
 Like the better OneUI experience, more updates to receive, better build quality, and so on.
 And yes, the NPR 2,000 worth free adapter is available on this one as well.